wiremock/wiremock.org/_docs/download-and-installation.md

 ## Direct download

-If you want to run WireMock as a standalone process you can [download the standalone JAR from here](https://repo1.maven.org/maven2/com/github/tomakehurst/wiremock-jre8-standalone/{{ site.wiremock_version }}/wiremock-jre8-standalone-{{ site.wiremock_version }}.jar).
+If you want to run WireMock as a standalone process you can
+<a id="wiremock-standalone-download" href="https://repo1.maven.org/maven2/com/github/tomakehurst/wiremock-jre8-standalone/{{ site.wiremock_version }}/wiremock-jre8-standalone-{{ site.wiremock_version }}.jar">download the standalone JAR from
+here</a>